 A proficient understanding of distributed Splunk deployments

-If you plan for your Splunk App for Windows Infrastructure deployment to monitor a large number of Windows servers, or even a small number, you must understand how distributed Splunk works.
-You must understand this concept both on the instance of Splunk that hosts the app and on the universal forwarders that send data to the app.
-Read the following core Splunk Enterprise topics for additional information:
+If you plan for your Splunk App for Microsoft Exchange deployment to monitor a large number of Exchange servers, or even a small number, you must understand how distributed Splunk works.
+You must understand how the instance of Splunk Enterprise that hosts the app interacts with the universal forwarders that send data to the app.
+You must also understand what you need to do to increase search and indexing performance to make the app run faster.
+Read the following core Splunk topics for additional information:

-- "Distributed overview" - A high level description of distributed Splunk.
+- "Distributed overview" - A high level description of distributed Splunk Enterprise.